GuidesJanuary 23, 20268 min read

 • Secure webhook handling with signature verification

-• A complete checkout flow for your users
+• A complete checkout flow

-Before starting, make sure you have:
+Make sure you have:

 • A PayCoinPro account (sign up here)